gautammalik-git/AutoDock-GPU-Pipeline/README.md

 python3 full_dir.py
 ```

-This will relocate the directories listed in the 'Energy.txt' file.
-Hence, you can transfer the directories corresponding to the specified binding energies using the 'binding_energy_write.py' script followed by 'full_dir.py'.
+This will relocate the dlg files of the ligands listed in the 'Energy.txt' file.
+Hence, you can transfer the dlg files corresponding to the specified binding energies using the 'binding_energy.py' script followed by 'full_dir.py'.

 ### Filtering based on protein-ligand interactions